MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-directives.md

 ## <a name="single"></a> single

-Lets you specify that a section of code should be executed on a single thread, not necessarily the master thread.
+Lets you specify that a section of code should be executed on a single thread, not necessarily the main thread.

 ```cpp
 #pragma omp single [clauses]